Estimated reading time: 7 minutes

 Most importantly, Energy Umpire does not take commissions or inducements of any kind from energy companies.
 It’s free to find out how much you could save and it only costs $10 to get the best price and keep getting the best solar plan for a full year.
 It’s easy and quick to check your savings and switch.
 Ready to check how much you can save?
 It’s quick and easy.

-Solar customers in the Powercor area in Victoria could save $271/year on their electricity by getting the best provider compared with the benchmark price (the average of AGL, Origin and EnergyAustralia).
-Choosing the best solar feed in tariff in Victoria proved to be a less attractive strategy with either the 3 kW solar system or the 6 kW solar system.
-This plan costs $46 and $20 more respectively.
-We checked a few weeks ago and the gap was more than $200, so the picture can change quickly.
+Solar customers in the Powercor area in Victoria could save $501/year on their electricity by getting the best provider.
+We compared with our benchmark price being the average of AGL, Origin and EnergyAustralia.
+Choosing the best solar feed in tariff in VIC proved to be a less attractive strategy with either the 3 kW solar system or the 6 kW solar system.
+This plan costs $455 and $371 more respectively.

 Victoria (Powercor) | Solar 3 kW system | Solar 6kW system | Average savings | |||